OpenMathLib/OpenBLAS/README.md

 - **GNU/Linux**
 - **MingWin/Windows**: Please read <https://github.com/xianyi/OpenBLAS/wiki/How-to-use-OpenBLAS-in-Microsoft-Visual-Studio>.
 - **Darwin/Mac OS X**: Experimental.
 Although GotoBLAS2 supports Darwin, we are the beginner on Mac OS X.
-- **FreeBSD**: Supportted by community.
+- **FreeBSD**: Supported by community.
 We didn't test the library on this OS.

 ## Usages
 Link with libopenblas.a or -lopenblas for shared library.